laboon/ebook/text/41_advanced_unit_testing.md

 JUnit does not support test doubles directly, but there are libraries that you can install alongside JUnit that do.
 For the next few sections, we will use Mockito to enable doubles, mocks, verification, and stubbing.
 I know we haven't defined these terms yet, but isn't it exciting to know what's coming next?

 Here is an example of using a test double with JUnit and Mockito to test a method which relies on a test double object.
-Note that the Mockito calls all test doubles "mocks", even if they don't use the capabilities of a mock object (described later in the chapter):
+Note that Mockito calls all test doubles "mocks", even if they don't use the capabilities of a mock object (described later in the chapter):

 ```java
 // Class to test